liuyijungoon/yijun-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a second-year master student at the University of Electronic Science and Technology of China (UESTC), Chengdu, China.
+I am supervised by Prof. Zhengning Wang and my research interest is computer vision, especially Low-light image enhancement and environment perception.

+I received my Bachelor of Engineering Degree at UESTC in 2019.
+I am a second-year master student at the University of Electronic Science and Technology of China (UESTC), Chengdu, China.
+I am supervised by Prof. Zhengning Wang and my research interest is computer vision, especially Low-light image enhancement and environment perception.

+I received my Bachelor of Engineering Degree at UESTC in 2019.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "media/demo_resume.pdf" "newtab" >}}简历{{< /staticref >}}.